openebs/zfs-localpv/docs/import-existing-volume.md

 fio-vol-pv   4Gi        RWO            Retain           Available   default/fio-vol-pvc   openebs-zfspv            1s
 ```

-#### Step 2 : Attach The Volume With ZFS-LocalPV
+#### Step 2 : Attach The Volume With LocalPV-ZFS

-If the volume is a zfs dataset, then create ZFS-LocalPV resource with volumeType as "DATASET", otherwise it should be "ZVOL".
+If the volume is a zfs dataset, then create LocalPV-ZFS resource with volumeType as "DATASET", otherwise it should be "ZVOL".

 ```
 $ cat zfspvcr.yaml